Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 There are many benefits that make Google Search Console one of my most visited websites.

-At Google Search Console (GSC), you can see important metrics of your blog’s performance such as:
+At Google Search Console (GSC), you can see important metrics of your blog’s performance, such as:

 • Clicks